zMattew/boarder/README.md

    npm install
    ```
 2. Populate .env.local file with the required env in the ui and api workspace
-3. Deploy a local postgres database and push the schema.
+3. Deploy a local postgres database and redis.
    ```bash
    docker compose -f docker-compose.development.yaml up
    ```